Savitarx7/genesisapp/README.md

 Ensure the `EAS_ACCESS_TOKEN` secret (and optional keystore secrets) are configured in your repository settings before triggering the workflow.

 For local builds run `./scripts/eas-build-local.sh`.
 This script checks that you are logged in (or have `EXPO_TOKEN` set) before invoking `eas build`.

-It also requires network access to `https://api.expo.dev`.
+EAS CLI communicates with the Expo API at `https://api.expo.dev` even when building locally.
+It contacts this endpoint to verify your credentials, fetch project settings, and register the build with Expo's services.
+If this host is blocked, the build fails with a network error, so the helper script checks connectivity first and surfaces a clear message.